Nour Alkhalidy (Jordan)

 Facebook: Potato Pals Community

-Patrick’s guest post: What Every Teacher Should Know About St. Patrick’s Day
+Patrick’s guest posts: What Every Teacher Should Know About St. Patrick’s Day, Kids on Tablets: More Addictive than Pills

 Eric Kane has been teaching in Japan for 16 years.
 He has made numerous presentations at both local and regional ETJ events and will be a guest presenter in this year’s OUP All-Japan Summer Tour.
 Eric is very interested in educational technology and has spent the last several years developing a children’s CD (Let’s Take a Walk) and YouTube channel dedicated to young EFL/ESL learners.